 Brazing has proven to be a highly versatile joining process for permanently joining many different kinds of metals and ceramic materials together in a variety of industries as diverse as aerospace and automotive.

-Brazing has a long history of use, dating back to the time of the ancient Egyptians, and truly came into its own as a high-volume production technique during the twentieth-century, not only via torch-brazing, but especially with the development of well-controlled continuous and batch-type brazing furnaces.
+Brazing has a long history of use, dating back to the time of the ancient Egyptians, and truly came into its own as a high-volume production technique during the twentieth century, not only via torch-brazing but especially with the development of well-controlled continuous and batch-type brazing furnaces.
 In the last few decades, the steady increase in vacuum furnace technology made vacuum brazing a preferred method by the end of the twentieth century for many companies doing brazing.

-To use equipment effectively for brazing, you must first understand what brazing is, and what is required to make a good braze.
+To use the equipment effectively for brazing, you must first understand what brazing is, and what is required to make a good braze.
 You need to know how brazing compares to welding and soldering.
 In this and future articles, I will talk about the fundamentals of brazing and how to apply them, so that brazing companies can prevent many of the common problems that brazers face, and thereby increase their production rates and quality as well as lower their overall costs.

 So, what then is “brazing”?

 Brazing is a process that permanently joins two or more metals/materials together to form a single assembly by heating them in the presence of a filler metal that begins to melt above 450°C (840°F).
 The liquid filler metal is drawn into the gap between the closely fitted faying surfaces of the joint by capillary action.

 Thus, in brazing, the base materials (metals and/or ceramics) are not melted.
 Only the brazing filler metal (BFM) becomes liquid, and flows by capillary action between the surfaces of the non-melted base materials, as shown in Fig. 1.
 These surfaces of interest here are called the “faying surfaces”, that is, the surfaces inside the joint that are to be joined together.